InfamousTechnician/UDP_IPv4_MAC_stack/README.md

 - no ICMP
 - payloads have to be over 46 bytes
 - all addresses are hard coded
-- fairly large design compared to its limitations, due to the high speed pipelines
+- fairly large footprint compared to its limitations, due to the high speed pipelines

 Advantage:
 - works at 1Gbits/sec even on Xilinx Spartan-3 (90nm process) devices